iris-networks/terminal_mcp/docs/user-guides/VERCEL_AI_SDK.md

 3. **Scaling**: Consider multiple MCP server instances
 4. **Caching**: Cache frequent command results when appropriate

+## What's New

+This integration now uses the latest Vercel AI SDK v5 MCP tools feature, which provides:

+- **Native MCP Support**: Direct integration with MCP servers without custom wrappers
+- **Type Safety**: Full TypeScript support with proper type inference
+- **Better Performance**: Optimized connection handling and resource management
+- **StreamableHTTP Transport**: Uses the standard MCP StreamableHTTP transport for better compatibility

+## Migration from SSE

+If you were using the previous SSE-based integration:

+1. **Update dependencies**: Add `@modelcontextprotocol/sdk`
+2. **Change server startup**: Use `--http` instead of `--sse` flag
+3. **Update transport**: Switch from SSE to StreamableHTTP transport
+4. **Use new MCP tools**: Replace `experimental_createMCPClient` with native MCP SDK

-This integration provides a powerful way to combine AI capabilities with terminal command execution through the MCP protocol.
+This integration provides a powerful and standards-compliant way to combine AI capabilities with terminal command execution through the MCP protocol.